compromise-evident/semiprime-training-data/README.md

 By using classification occurrence merging + tallies, I can get RSA factors digit 1 by 100%.
 The model is fed the same r multiple times, except its digits after the first are random each time.

-Note, if focus_only_on_factor_digit_1 is true, you'll need special ML to predict that first digit.
+Note, if focus_only_on_factor_digit_1 is true, you can still run it through ML.py and get that >98%, but you'll need special ML with a special option 4 to predict that first digit for cryptanalysis.
 Tool coming soon.

 <br>
 <br>